Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 - WalkerSim produces many yellow warnings — **normal**
 - Descent + Bait Bags produces a benign error — **harmless**
-- Closer Weapon's Pack
+- Closer Weapon's Pack creates some yellow warnings — **acceptable**
 -  OCB Maurice's Parachute mod.
-It will open the console with an Error, but it still works.
+It will pop-open the console with an Error, but it still works.
 The mod is disabled by default until he updates it.
 This happens every time TFP updates the game, but OCB usually only recompiles his mods when something is actually broken.
 - There's likely more I'm missing